 The Commission is comprised of ten citizens who serve without compensation other than the reimbursement of expenses incurred in their duties, such as travel expenses to attend meetings.
 Members include two county court judges and two district court judges who are appointed by the Chief Justice of the Supreme Court; two lawyers, appointed by the Governor; and four citizens who are not currently lawyers or judges, also appointed by the Governor.
 The Commission appoints an Executive Director who manages the Commission's office and oversees the Commission's operations.
 The Commission sets its meeting schedule as needed to consider complaints and conduct other business, but generally meets bi-monthly.

-The Executive Director responds to inquiries from citizens and judges, participates in national organizations that focus on judicial discipline, exchanges information on procedural and administrative issues with disciplinary agencies in other states, and makes presentations regarding judicial misconduct issues at conferences and continuing education programs for judges.
+The Executive Director responds to inquiries from citizens and judges; prepares the Commission's Annual Report; participates in national organizations that focus on judicial discipline; exchanges information on procedural and administrative issues with disciplinary agencies in other states; meets with judges periodically in each of the state's 22 judicial districts regarding the Canons and Rules; and makes presentations regarding judicial misconduct issues at conferences and continuing education programs for judges.
 Inquiries from citizens focus on the Commission's jurisdiction and the procedures for filing a complaint and are summarized in Frequently Asked Questions.

-Complaints filed with the Commission are screened by the Executive Director to determine whether they are based on judicial misconduct.
-The Rules require that Complaints which are groundless or frivolous or that focus on matters that belong in the appellate courts are to be dismissed.
+Complaints filed with the Commission are screened by the Executive Director to determine whether they involve grounds for judicial misconduct.
+The Rules require that Complaints which are groundless or frivolous or that focus on issues under the jurisdiction of the trial or appellate courts are to be dismissed.
 Complaints that proceed past the screening process are investigated and evaluated by the Executive Director and members of the Commission.
 If there are sufficient grounds to initiate disciplinary action, the judge is notified and asked to respond to the allegations.